 Italian sausage Buy this "loose," which will really be a dense loaf.
-Cook it, breaking the pieces up with the end of a wooden spatula, until it begins to turn from gray to golden.
+Cook it, breaking the pieces up with the end of a wooden or silicone spatula, until it begins to turn from gray to golden.
 Drain off the grease and refrigerate or freeze.

 Pepperoni Buy it already sliced; experiment to find a kind you like.
 Freeze what you don't use.

 Bacon and pineapple: Try it!
 You'll like it!
-Cook thick-sliced bacon until crisp, drain thorougly, and cut into pizza-size pieces with kitchen shears.
+Cook thick-sliced bacon until crisp, drain thoroughly, and cut into pizza-size pieces with kitchen shears.
 Five or six slices is about right.
 Use an eight ounce can of chunk pineapple and cut the chunks in half.

 Ground beef, banana peppers, and Cheddar cheese: Use lean ground beef and pre-cook it to brown it well.
 The Cheddar is in addition to the Mozzarella, OK.
-Try putting about a quarter-cup of sugar in the jar with the banana pepeprs about a week before you will use them, and put them on after the pizza is baked, not before.
+Try putting about a quarter-cup of sugar in the jar with the banana peppers about a week before you will use them, and put them on after the pizza is baked, not before.